EdisonLeeeee/GraphGallery/README.md

 GraphGallery is a gallery for benchmarking Graph Neural Networks (GNNs) and Graph Adversarial Learning with [TensorFlow 2.x](https://github.com/tensorflow/tensorflow) and [PyTorch](https://github.com/pytorch/pytorch) backend.
 Besides, [Pytorch Geometric (PyG)](https://github.com/rusty1s/pytorch_geometric) backend and [Deep Graph Library (DGL)](https://github.com/dmlc/dgl) backend now are available in GraphGallery.

 # 💨 NEWS
++ We have removed the TensorFlow dependencyand use PyTorch as the default backend for GraphGallery .
-We have integrated the **Adversarial Attacks** in this project, examples please refer to [Graph Adversarial Learning examples](https://github.com/EdisonLeeeee/GraphGallery/blob/master/examples/Graph_Adversarial_Learning).
++ We have integrated the **Adversarial Attacks** in this project, examples please refer to [Graph Adversarial Learning examples](https://github.com/EdisonLeeeee/GraphGallery/blob/master/examples/Graph_Adversarial_Learning).

 # 🚀 Installation
 ```bash